jordiferrero/hnet_smiles/README.md

 ### Visualizations

-- **`visualizations/training_evolution.gif`**: Animated GIF showing chunking evolution
+- **`visualizations/training_evolution_batch_N.gif`**: Animated GIFs showing chunking evolution
+  - Multiple GIFs generated, one per batch of test samples
-  - Shows how boundary predictions evolve across training
+  - Shows how boundary predictions evolve across training checkpoints
   - Generated automatically at the end of training
   - Uses saved prediction files (no model reloading needed)
+  - Each GIF displays the tokenization behavior for a subset of test SMILES

 ### Metadata